Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 #### Institutional Constraints
 The next assumption about markets is that there are $5T of stranded assets that are traded on Wall St. books.
 These degenerative assets take mutliple forms but generally speaking they are below ground commodities like coal, oil and gas, which can't be extracted due to planetary boundary conditions.
 As these commodities have no intrinsic value their existance essentially depends on an irrational market and soon these assets will need to be 'struck from the books'.

 Consequentially, both investor profiles are searching for new stores of value; a phenomena observable through their embrace of qualitive indicators such as ESGs.
-As always, there is a deal of controversy about the efficacy of these specific symbols and though imperfect in themselves ESG's have sufficient traction to suffice as a general set of values that help further constrain our north star of regeneration.
+As always, there is a deal of controversy about the efficacy of these specific symbols and though imperfect in themselves ESG's have sufficient traction to suffice as a general set of values that help make intervention points more evidant.

 Regardless of specific values, it's apparent that both of our investor profiles are caught in a dilemmea between the qualitive and quantitive.
-They have plenty of mativation to move their capital but lack investment vehicals that are appropriatly values driven AND profitable.
+They have plenty of motivation to move their capital but lack investment vehicals that are appropriatly values driven AND profitable.

 #### Economic Pathways
  As both profiles lack quality suppliers the investment spill ways become the blue funds necessary to open up these markets.